summitto/pgp-packet-library/README.md

 This library implements part of [RFC 4880](https://tools.ietf.org/html/rfc4880) and [RFC 6637](https://tools.ietf.org/html/rfc6637), allowing the decoding and encoding of binary PGP packets.

 The library is centered around the pgp::packet class.
 This class can be constructed with packet-specific data to be encoded, or it can be constructed from encoded data - to easily access the fields.
-Reading or writing packets requires a pgp::decoder or a pgp::encoder, specifically.
-Since these deal with binary data, they require a range of bytes (in our case, it's uint8_t).
+Reading or writing packets requires a `pgp::decoder` or a `pgp::encoder`, respectively.
+Since these deal with binary data, they require a range of bytes (in our case, that's `uint8_t`).
 The decoder will consume bytes from this range, while the encoder will write bytes to it.

 ## Building the library